dropzone/dropzone/new.md

 There are two ways to configure dropzones.

-The obvious way is to pass an options object when instantiating a dropzone programmatically like in the previous [create dropzones programmatically](#toc_4) section.
+The obvious way is to pass an options object when instantiating a dropzone programmatically like in the previous [create dropzones programmatically](#create-dropzones-programmatically) section.

-But if you just have HTML elements with the `dropzone` class, then you don't programmatically instantiate the objects, so you have to store the configuration somewhere so Dropzone knows how to configure the dropzones when instantiating them.
+But if you just have HTML elements with the `dropzone` class, then you don’t programmatically instantiate the objects, so you have to store the configuration somewhere so Dropzone knows how to configure the dropzones when instantiating them.